nonwiz0/my-tracker/readme.md

 - Overall time spent
 - Dark mode (for some devices)
 - Report bugs or make suggestion
+- Edit description
+- Check date by sliding the records
 ## Credits
 - [Canva](https://www.canva.com/) for the favicon
 - [Undraw](https://undraw.co) for the amazing illustration